rsanchezmo/jaxer/README.md

 - Add normalizer as dataset output ✔️
 - Create the trainer class ✔️
 - Train the model:
-    - **Encoder** only (next day prediction) ✔️ Not succesful yet, but the training loop works.
-Must check data sequences.
+    - **Encoder** only (next day prediction) ✔️
     - **Encoder + Decoder** (N days predictions)
-- Create an agent that loads the model and act as a predictor.
-Aprox  inference speed 80ms ✔️
+- Create an agent that loads the model and act as a predictor ✔️
 - Add a logger to the trainer class
-- Add a lr scheduler to the trainer class
+- Add a lr scheduler to the trainer class ✔️

 ## Installation